Tadashi: Enabling AI-Based Automated Code Generation With Guaranteed Correctness: Abstract

 \section{Abstract}

-Frameworks and DSLs auto-generating code have traditionally relied on human experts developing them to have in place rigorous methods to assure the legality of the applied code transformations.
-Machine Learning (ML) is gaining wider adoption as a means to auto-generate code optimised for the hardware target.
-However, ML solutions, and in particular black-box DNNs, provide no such guarantees on legality.
-In this paper we propose a library, \tool{}, which leverages the polyhedral model to empower researchers seeking to curate datasets crucial for applying ML in code-generation. \tool{} provides the ability to reliably and practically check the legality of candidate transformations on polyhedral schedules applied on a baseline reference code.
-We provide a proof that our library guarantees the legality of generated transformations, and demonstrate its lightweight practical cost. \tool{} is available at \url{https://github.com/vatai/tadashi/}.
+Frameworks and domain-specific languages for auto-generating code have traditionally depended on human experts to implement rigorous methods ensuring the legality of code transformations.
+Recently, machine learning (ML) has gained traction for generating code optimized for specific hardware targets.
+However, ML approaches-particularly black-box neural networks-offer no guarantees on the correctness or legality of the transformations they produce.
+To address this gap, we introduce \TADASHI{}, an end-to-end system that leverages the polyhedral model to support researchers in curating datasets critical for ML-based code generation. \TADASHI{} provides an end-to-end system capable of applying, verifying, and evaluating candidate transformations on polyhedral schedules with both reliability and practicality.
+We formally prove that \TADASHI{} guarantees the legality of generated transformations, demonstrate its low runtime overhead, and showcase its broad applicability. \TADASHI{} available at \url{https://github.com/vatai/tadashi/}.

 \ccsdesc[500]{Software and its engineering~Source code generation} \ccsdesc[500]{Software and its engineering~Correctness} \ccsdesc[500]{Software and its engineering~Software performance}

 \ccsdesc[500]{Computer systems organization~Embedded systems} \ccsdesc[300]{Computer systems organization~Redundancy} \ccsdesc{Computer systems organization~Robotics} \ccsdesc[100]{Networks~Network reliability}